Home

 Florence Ada Clement was the third child and daughter of Richard and Margaret Clement.
 She married Henry Nathaniel (Harry) Denmead, a builder/cabinet maker, on 12 December 1906 at Aberdeen St Baptist church.
 They were both aged 31 years at the time.
 (Source: Marriage certificate).
 Witnesses to the marriage were Edward Harris, Isabel J Clement and C. T. Seeley.

-Harry Denmead was the son of William Henry Denmead, a tinsmith/plumber, who lived and worked from an address, a two story timber building in Aberdeen St, north side, near the Baptist church, not too far up the hill from 'Little Scotland' and the old Clement butcher shop.
-In his earlier years, Harry lived in Barwon Heads and apparently worked at a wool scouring operation, possibly called Muns, on the Ocean Grove side of the Barwon River (before there was a bridge).
+Harry Denmead was the son of William Henry Denmead, a tinsmith/plumber, who lived and worked from a two story timber building in Aberdeen St, north side, near the Baptist church, not too far up the hill from 'Little Scotland' and the old Clement butcher shop.
+In his earlier years, Harry lived in Barwon Heads and apparently worked at a wool scouring operation, possibly called 'Muns' (James Munday's Geelong Tannery on the Barwon River at South Geelong?), on the Ocean Grove side of the Barwon River (before there was a bridge).

 Harry and Florence Denmead had three children: